edgedb/edgedb/docs/guides/migrations/guide.rst

       type User;
     }

-Creating a migration with ``edgedb migration create`` will result in two questions, one to confirm that we wanted to drop the ``name`` property, and another to drop the ``Name`` type.
+Creating a migration with :gelcmd:`migration create` will result in two questions, one to confirm that we wanted to drop the ``name`` property, and another to drop the ``Name`` type.

 .. code-block:: bash

-    $ edgedb migration create
+    $ gel migration create
     did you drop property 'name' of object type 'default::User'?
     [y,n,l,c,b,s,q,?]
     > y